Aziroshin/coindatascraper/README.md

 # coindatascraper
-Once it reaches an operational stage, it's supposed to be able to scrape crypto currency market data from various APIs and cache it in a database for further use by other software.
+At some point, it's supposed to be able to scrape crypto currency market data from various APIs and cache it in a database for further use by other software.
+It's first operational stage is planned to only include support for one API, however.